-- Where the deceased has left a child or descendant of a child.
-The surviving spouse's share is equal to the share of each child. - Where the deceased has left no child or descendant, but has an ancestor or descendant of an ancestor within the third degree of kindred as set out in Schedule II of the WSL.
-The surviving spouse is entitled to 50% of the net estate. - Where the deceased is survived by an ancestor or descendant of the fourth degree of kindred, but no closer relative.
-The surviving spouse's share is 75% of the net estate. - Where there is no relative within the fourth degree of kindred or closer who survives.
-The surviving spouse is entitled to the entire net estate.
+- Where the deceased has left a child or descendant of a child, the surviving spouse's share is equal to the share of each child. - Where the deceased has left no child or descendant, but has an ancestor or descendant of an ancestor within the third degree of kindred as set out in Schedule II of the WSL, the surviving spouse is entitled to 50% of the net estate.

+Where the deceased is survived by an ancestor or descendant of the fourth degree of kindred, but no closer relative, the surviving spouse's share is 75% of the net

+Where there is no surviving relative within the fourth degree of kindred or closer, the surviving spouse is entitled to the entire net estate.

-When more than one lawful wife survives the deceased, the share given to the wife will be divided equally between the wives (section 44, WSL).
+When more than one lawful wife survives the deceased, the share given to the wife is divided equally between the wives (section 44, WSL).

-Property that the surviving spouse receives from the deceased under a marriage contract is not taken into account in calculating the surviving spouse's entitlement (section 45, WSL).
+Property that the surviving spouse has received from the deceased under a marriage contract is not taken into account in calculating the surviving spouse's entitlement (section 45, WSL).